Nisargs23/picoCTF/Forensics/MacroHard WeakEdge.md

 <img width="908" alt="image" src="https://github.com/Nisargs23/picoCTF/assets/148000598/ec0a1a1a-2eb6-400d-9bcb-688a688d5061">

 As it was a .pptm file it had macros.
 Now I didn't know this earlier, but many MS Office documents are a collection of files and folders that can actually be extracted.
+The command to do yhis was unzip.

 <img width="647" alt="image" src="https://github.com/Nisargs23/picoCTF/assets/148000598/ba9acf75-1809-4208-a0c6-08d164c04383">